Hysteria/TZToolKit/README.md

 ## License

-TZToolKit is available under the MIT license.
+TZToolKit is available under the WTFPL license.
 See the LICENSE file for more info.